 Finally, as with any set of cookware, think about how many pieces you need.
 Ask yourself the following: How much cooking do you usually do?
 Are you making meals for small or large groups?
 What will your kitchen storage accommodate?
 If you occasionally prepare dinner for yourself and your partner, an eight-piece set that includes various sizes of saucepans, skillets, and a large soup pot might suit you fine.
 If you serve up multiple meals per week for a large family, however, larger set with up to 15 pieces offers more flexibility and range.

-This 12-piece classic aluminum set—a favorite of Lowe’s shoppers—hits the sweet spot of not too few, not too many pieces.
+This 12-piece set of hard anodized aluminum cookware hits the sweet spot with not too few and not too many components.
 The budget-friendly set is perfect for folks with small kitchens, with just six vessels: two saucepans, two frying pans, a griddle, a Dutch oven, with corresponding lids and tools.
 It also comes with a slotted spoon, spatula, and ladle.
 A built-in heat indicator in the center of each piece helps prevent undercooking or overheating, which can extend the life of the set when kept under 350 degrees, where it’s both oven and dishwasher safe (but a microwave no-no).
-Available at Lowe’s.

-Named the best ceramic cookware set of 2017 by professional reviewers at The Spruce, this ceramic-coated 15-piece set boasts nine vessels and six lids, with saucepans, fry pans, a soup pot, a griddle, and more.
-Safe in the dishwasher and the oven if kept under 350 degrees, it’s made of aluminum, so not microwave-friendly.
-Less heat-sensitive than its PTFE counterparts, the set can withstand cooking temperatures of up to 700 degrees, so low-level flambéing isn’t out of the question.
+This ceramic-coated, 15-piece set boasts nine vessels and six lids, with saucepans, fry pans, a soup pot, a griddle, and more.
+Safe in the dishwasher and the oven if kept under 350 degrees, the WearEver cookware is made of aluminum (and thus not microwave-friendly).
+Less heat-sensitive than its PTFE counterparts, the set can withstand cooking temperatures up to 700 degrees.
 Bring on the coq au vin and bananas foster!
-Available on Amazon.